vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 In the '&' in Om and in the word 'Narayana' occurring in Ashtakshara, the supreme end of life (i.e.) Bhagavan, who is opposed to all that is objectionable or faulty, is indicated; in the in in om and in the part nāra occurring in Nārāyaṇāya, the essential natare (svarūpa) of the jiva who is to attain this end is dis

 (siddha upāya) namely, Bhagavan, is indicated in the part ayance occurring in Nārāyana and the means to be accomplished or adopted (sādhya upāya ), which is self-surrender, is in namas; the fruit desired, viz., the enjoyment of Brabman which includes also service to Him is disclosed in the dative or fourth case in Nārāyaṇāya; the bindrance to it, namely, the feeling of 'mine' is in the word mama occurring in sramah (na mama ).
-He who understands the Ashtākshara mantra that reveals all these five and \*Dvayam too, wbich is to the same effect--he will be consi dered by all as one who knows everything.
+He who understands the Ashtākshara mantra that reveals all these five and \*Dvayam too, which is to the same effect--he will be consi dered by all as one who knows everything.

 THERE IS NO REAL DIFFERENCE BETWEEN THOSE WHO SPEAK OF FIVE THINGS AND THOSE

 WHO SPEAK OF SIX.

 In the words Nārāyana and in on, the relationship between Iswara and the jiva is revealed as that between the soul and the body.
-Having taken this relationship as the foundation or basis of the Visishtadvaita system, some investigated the five truths that should be known to every one who desires moksha.
+Having taken this relationship as the foundation or basis of the Viśiṣṭādvaita system, some investigated the five truths that should be known to every one who desires moksha.
 Others took this relationship also as one of the things to be koown and hence spoke of the six things to be known.
 If it be asked what the five

 NOTE:-\* Dvayam may mean also the two (i.c.)
 Dvayam and charama